Why the First Week of Blogging Feels Like the First Week of Motherhood

 Err… Where’s Everyone Gone?

-And you may have this brand new thing with you day and night, but you feel lonely.
+And you may have this brand new thing with you day and night, but motherhood can be lonely.
 People are around you, supporting you through the early days, but soon they will go – glad to have enjoyed some of the fun with none of the tricky bits.

 And then it will be you and the brand new thing.
 Just the two of you.
 It will lie there expecting stuff and if you don’t know what stuff all hell will break lose.
 My god, the pressure.